Kids’ Choice Awards 2012 Winners

 Favorite Female Singer

-Nickelodeon’s 2011 Kids’ Choice Awards will be available on Video On Demand beginning Sunday, April 3.
-KCA clips and shorts will also be available on Nickelodeon’s mobile VOD and online syndication partners.
+Nickelodeon’s 25th Annual Kids’ Choice Awards will be available on Nickelodeon On Demand beginning Monday, April 2 and KCA: One More Slime! will be available beginning Monday, April 9.

-Nickelodeon’s Kids’ Choice Awards is more global than ever in 2011, seen in over 300 million households around the world.
+Nickelodeon’s Kids’ Choice Awards is more global than ever in 2012, seen in over 300 million households around the world.
 Within hours of airing live in the United States and Canada, the show will roll out in additional international markets, providing kids around the world the opportunity to tune into their local Nickelodeon channel to enjoy the show faster than ever.
-In many international markets, the 2011 KCAs will feature country-specific award categories and nominees, such as Nickelodeon Italia’s Favorite Star and Nickelodeon UK’s Favorite Show.
-Voting for the 2011 KCAs will span over six continents across 15 localized voting sites, giving kids practically everywhere the chance to decide who takes home a coveted blimp.
+In many international markets, the 2012 KCAs will feature country-specific award categories and nominees, such as Nickelodeon Italia’s Favorite Star and Nickelodeon UK’s Favorite Show.
+Voting for the 2012 KCAs spanned over six continents across 13 localized voting sites in 11 different languages, giving kids practically everywhere the chance to decide who takes home a coveted blimp.

 Nickelodeon, now in its 32nd year, is the number-one entertainment brand for kids.
-It has built a diverse global business by putting kids first in everything it does.
+It has built a diverse, global business by putting kids first in everything it does.
 The company includes television programming and production in the United States and around the world, plus consumer products, online, recreation, books and feature films.
-Nickelodeon’s U.S. television network is seen in more than 100 million households and has been the number-one-rated basic cable network for 16 consecutive years.
-Nickelodeon and all related titles, characters and logos are trademarks of Viacom Inc. (NYSE: VIA, VIA .B).
+Nickelodeon’s U.S. television network is seen in 100 million households and has been the number-one-rated basic cable network for 17 consecutive years.
+For more information or artwork, visit http://www.nickpress.com.
+Nickelodeon and all related titles, characters and logos are trademarks of Viacom Inc. (NASDAQ: VIA – News, VIA.B – News).